robpomeroy/A-Home-for-Mo/content/homepage/a-home.md

 bed&nbsp;{{<icon class="fa fa-bed">}} and
 bath&nbsp;{{<icon class="fa fa-bath">}}, my hoists - everything.

-[ insert more about the bath ]
+The bath has always been one of my happiest places.
+I have a very special bath, which goes up and down for my carers.
+It cost £11,000 (!) and has a spa function which I *love*.
+Fortunately the bath can move with me, though there will be a relocation fee.

 ![specialist height adjustable bath](images/astor-bannerman-bath.jpg)

+#### Privacy

-At the same time, it can be difficult for the rest of my family, when there are carers in the home all day and all night.
+Though we all want to live together, it can be difficult for the rest of my family, when there are carers in the home all day and all night.
 It makes it hard to have a private family life.
 Sometimes I'm noisy at night and wake everyone up.
 My mum is basically a superhero&nbsp;{{<icon class="fa fa-superpowers">}}.
 But even superheroes need to sleep.